Multi-dimensional chaos I: Classical and quantum mechanics: The three-disk pinball: Classical scattering

 \subsection{Two-dimensional descriptions}

 A main point of the present investigation is the extraction of information from the multi-dimensional (in the pinball case two-dimensional) nature of the scattering.
-For this purpose we start by plotting the scattering angle as a function of both variables.
-We plot only the sine of the scattering angle only, to avoid jumps in the plot when the angle goes from $2\pi$ to $0$.
-The results are drawn in figure \ref{fig:pinball_2d_plot}.
+For this purpose we start by plotting the scattering angle as a function of both variables.\footnote{We plot only the sine of the scattering angle, to avoid jumps in the plot when the angle goes from $2\pi$ to $0$.} The results are drawn in figure \ref{fig:pinball_2d_plot}.
 In figure \ref{fig:pinball_2d_plot_nc} we plot the number of collisions.
 Most of the features of the plots of the scattering angle repeat themselves also for the number of collisions.

-The two dimensional patterns and their self-similar structure have been intensively studied in the past, see for instance \cite{Sweet:1999} and references therein.
+The two-dimensional patterns and their self-similar structure have been intensively studied in the past, see for instance \cite{Sweet:1999} and references therein.
 In these references the scattering patterns were analyzed using the notion of Wada basins.
+As with the one-dimensional plots, one can also employ the box counting algorithm, in a straightforward generalization to two-dimensions, and find that the surfaces plotted in the figures below have dimension higher than 2.

 Let us make some simple observations motivated by the plots, that will be relevant for our analysis: \begin{itemize} \item There are three-``eye-like" structures associated with the three disks.
-In fact there are three large bands where the number of collisions is 1, for each of the disks, with the three ``eyes'' located in the gaps between the disks, where the particle can enter inside the system. \item In each eye there is a group of curves for which the sine of the scattering angle is $1$.
+In fact, there are three large bands where the number of collisions is 1, one band for each disk, with the three ``eyes'' located in the gaps between the disks, where the particle can enter inside the system. \item In each eye there is a group of curves for which the sine of the scattering angle is $1$.
 These curves do not intersect and in between any adjacent ones there is a curve for which the sine of the scattering angle is $-1$.
 The phenomenon of ``repelling" curves shows up in other multi-dimensional descriptions of chaotic behavior.
-The self-similarity property has been enhanced in the zoomed-in pictures. \item There are two ``parallel" curved stripes of maximal and minimal values of the sine of the angle and also such stripes ``perpendicular" to the former ones. \item The three eye-like structures resides in a region of zero scattering angle. \item Inside the eyes there are parallel lines of large number of collisions separate by lines, or stripes of zero number of collisions.
-Once again the lines are non-intersecting. \item In the plot of the number of collisions, unlike for the scattering angle, the lines are connecting the two sides of each eye. \end{itemize}
+The self-similarity property can be seen in the zoomed-in pictures. \item There are two ``parallel" curved stripes of maximal and minimal values of the sine of the angle and also such stripes ``perpendicular" to the former ones. \item The three eye-like structures resides in a region of zero scattering angle. \item Inside the eyes there are parallel lines of large number of collisions separate by lines, or stripes of zero number of collisions.
+Once again the lines are non-intersecting. \end{itemize}